kcl-ddh/bacalhau/docs/source/index.rst

 Bacalhau documentation
 ======================

-Bacalhau is a python API and a tool to automatically generate topic hierarchies, from a corpus of texts, using WordNet.
+Bacalhau is a Python library and a tool to automatically generate topic hierarchies, from a corpus of texts, using WordNet.

 Requirements